croct-tech/plug-js/README.md

 ### Introduction

-Croct is a headless CMS that lets you manage both static and dynamic content, perform A/B testing, and personalize experiences — all through a single SDK, without the need for external services or complex integrations..
+Croct is a headless CMS that helps you manage content, run A/B tests, and personalize experiences without the hassle of complex integrations.

 ### Installation